open-mmlab/mmaction2/README.md

   - For temporal action localization, we implement BSN, BMN, SSN.

+  - For spatial temporal detection, we implement SlowOnly, SlowFast.

 - **Well tested and documented**

   We provide detailed documentation and API reference, as well as unittests.